 There have been plenty of mixed reviews here, some people claim they got lots of value from it, others have claimed the content is in no way worth the crazy price tag – there is also the major issue of no refunds :/.

-So, while I won’t brand OMG Machines a scam – I do think they’re dishonest how they go about trying to market this program and value it.
+So, while I don’t think OMG Machines is a scam – I do think they’re dishonest how they go about trying to market this program and value it.

-The reality is, there is plenty of worthwhile training available at a mere fraction of that price and – in some cases – you can also get started for free.
+The reality is, there is plenty of worthwhile training available at a mere fraction of that price.

 Why spend almost $8,000 on a course that you can’t guarantee will even help you at all?